openlattice/openlattice-help-site-old/_guides/integrations-3.md

   - name: <The name of the table that is to be copied to OpenLattice>
     source:
       url: "<the url to the client-side server>"
-      sql: "<SQL query that defines the data subset>"
+      sql: "<SQL query that defines the data subset - must be a table or a subquery>"
       username: "<username for entry to client-side server>"
       password: "<password to client-side server>"
       driver: org.postgresql.Driver